hd016514/fhir.cerner.com/content/dstu2/authorization.md

 https://authorization.stagingcerner.com/oauth2/{TENANT_ID}/authorize?response_type=code&client_id={YOUR_CLIENT_ID}&state=12345&redirect_uri=https%3A%2F%2Ftest.com%2Fcb
 ```

-If the user is not currently have an active session [4], the Authorization Server will redirect the user to the identity provider for the tenant in order to authenticate.
+If the user does not currently have an active session [4], the Authorization Server will redirect the user to the identity provider for the tenant in order to authenticate.

-If successful, the authorization server will redirect the user-agent back to your client apps redirect_uri with a **code** query paramter.
+If successful, the authorization server will redirect the user-agent back to your client app's redirect_uri with a **code** query paramter.
 This is your authorization code that you will exchange for an access token.

 ```
 https://test.com/cb?code=1234-567890ab-cdef
 ```

 ### Requesting an access token ###
-Once you have your authorization code, you can now make a back-channel POST to the authorization servers token endpoint to request an access token.
+Once you have your authorization code, you can now make a back-channel POST to the authorization server's token endpoint to request an access token.
 Following the OAuth 2.0 [1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** POST from your client application with the following information.

 * grant_type
 * code